Some states allow homeschoolers to participate in public school classes and extracurricular activities.

 Public School Activities and Classes for Homeschoolers

-Some parents worry that their child will miss out on important experiences if he’s schooled at home.
-They may wonder if their child can still participate in public school activities like team sports or band.
-Or if he can take certain public school classes when the school has better resources, such as science lab classes.
+Some parents worry that their kids will miss out on important experiences if they’re schooled at home.
+They may wonder if their kids can still participate in public school activities like team sports or band.
+Or if they can take certain public school classes when the school has better resources, such as science lab classes.

 The answers to those questions vary by state, and sometimes even by school district.
 The right to homeschool is nationwide.
 Equal access to public school resources isn’t.

-Right now there are 22 states that allow some access to classes or activities.
+Right now, 22 states allow some access to classes or activities.
 But kids often need to meet certain requirements to participate.
 For instance, they may have to show proof that they’re passing their core subjects.

-Supports for Kids With Learning and Attention Issues
+Supports for Kids With Learning and Thinking Differences

-But what if your child is schooled at home?
-Can he also get these free resources?
+But what about kids who are schooled at home?
+Can they also get these free resources?
 The short answer is yes.
-But you may need to enroll him part-time or full-time in public school.
+But they may need to be enrolled part-time or full-time in public school.

 First, you’ll need to seek an evaluation for special education services from your school district.
-If the results show your child is eligible, the district must provide them for free.
-But only if he attends public school on at least a part-time basis.
+If the results show your child is eligible, the district must provide them for free—but only if your child attends public school on at least a part-time basis.

 Understanding Your Options